RGBeter/Neptune/README.md

   diagnostics using your particular flash cart, consider a simpler single-image (i.e. no menu) one or something EPROM-based.

+* Macho Nacho Productions has an [informative video][MachoNachoVideo] on the build process you may like to check out to get a general idea of what's required.

 * The ICs on at least one side of the 32X main board (the "cartridge" part) are glued on making removal tricky.
 The glue can be softened using isopropyl alcohol, so you may want to give the board soak in this before starting to avoid having to use too